colyseus/docs/docs/server/matchmaker.md

   }
 */
 ```

-!!!
-Tip "Consuming the seat reservation"
-    You can use [`consumeSeatReservation()` from the client-side](/client/client/#consumeseatreservation-reservation) to join the room by its reserved seat.

 ## `.join(roomName, options)`
 Join a room and return seat reservation.
 An exception is thrown if there are no rooms available for `roomName`.